senseexcel/senseexcel/README.md

 Pressing the "Update" button will download that most current version and install it in the Plugin installation path designated.

 The default location is the Microsoft/Addins folder in the Roaming profile of the current user.
-IF you need to navigate to that location you can do so by typing %appdata% into your Windows Seach box or the address bar in File Manager.
+IF you need to navigate to that location you can do so by typing %appdata% into your Windows Search box or the address bar in File Manager.

 ![SER Installer Updating](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Installer-Updating.png)

-4. Choose Expert Mode by switching the expert mode swith to "On".
-Expert mode allows you to access and download addins for different versions of Excel other than the one you are currently running as well as access all available Sense Excel versions prior to the most current.
+4. Choose Expert Mode by switching the expert mode switch to "On".
+Expert mode allows you to access and download Sense Excel Addins for versions of Excel that differ from the one currently running and all available previous Sense Excel versions.

 ![SER Installer Expert Mode](https://github.com/senseexcel/senseexcel/blob/master/images/SE-Installer-Expert-Mode.png)